-Scholars receive a certificate of completion from Almost Home Kids as well as certifications for training in ADOS-2 Autism Diagnostic Observation Schedule - Second Edition, KySS Mental Health Training Program, LEND Leadership Education in Neurodevelopmental and Related Disabilities Program, and Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood and Statistical Manual of Mental Disorders 0-5.
-Scholars will not receive any compensation for participating in this program and must be covered by an employer, or secure professional liability insurance with limits of at least \$1,000,000 per occurrence, \$3,000,000 aggregate to participate in clinical rotations locally at AHK, Shirley Ryan Ability Lab, Advocate Aurora sites (Christ Medical Center, Illinois Masonic Medical Center & Lutheran General), DuPage Easter Seals, DSCC, and Erikson Institute.
+Scholars receive a certificate of completion from Almost Home Kids as well as certifications for training in ADOS-2 Autism Diagnostic Observation Schedule - Second Edition, KySS Mental Health Training Program, LEND Leadership Education in Neurodevelopmental and Related Disabilities Program, and Diagnostic Classification of Mental.
+Scholars will not receive any compensation for participating in this program and must be covered by an employer, or secure professional liability insurance with limits of at least \$1,000,000 per occurrence, \$3,000,000 aggregate to participate in clinical rotations locally at AHK, Shirley Ryan Ability Lab, Advocate Aurora sites (Christ Medical Center, Illinois Masonic Medical Center & Lutheran General), DuPage Easter Seals, DSCC.
 Applicants belonging to underrepresented groups are encouraged to apply.
 AHK is committed to fostering and promoting a culture of diversity in the nursing workforce.
 We are inviting Top Talent from all communities to come join us!
 Apply today!